 The Sugar Used In Sour Patch Kids Might Not Be Vegan Friendly

-Sugar is either made from sugar-beets or sugarcane.
-These are both naturally-derived ways of creating sugar.
-The refining process varies, even though the taste and texture is similar.
+Sugar is either made from sugar beets or sugarcane.
+These are both naturally derived ways of creating sugar.
+The refining process varies, even though the taste and texture are similar.
 Sugar made from beets is taken from the beets using a diffuser.
 Additives are mixed with this fluid to crystallize the sugar.
 Cane sugar is processed, bleached, and filtered by using bone char.
-It’s not directly made from a animals, but it still counts to vegans.
+It's not directly made from animals, but it still counts for vegans.
 Many people think they can just substitute beet sugar for cane sugar.
 The two types of sugar actually are very different when used in the kitchen.
-It’s not easy to figure out which sugar is best for which sweet treat unless you do your research.
+It's not easy to figure out which sugar is best for which sweet treat unless you do your research.

 What Exactly Is Bone Char?

 Basically, bone char is what gives sugar its perfect white color.
-It’s also called carbon many times. bone char is made from the bones of cattle.
-It’s usually made overseas then sold to traders.
-It’s made by heating animal bones at high temperatures then reducing it to carbon.
+It's also called carbon many times. bone char is made from the bones of cattle.
+It's usually made overseas and then sold to traders.
+It's made by heating animal bones at high temperatures and then reducing them to carbon.
 The bone char particles do not usually make their way into your sugar.